cupofteame/PhantomForcesAimbot/README.md

 - Ensure you have the correct screen resolution set
 - Adjust sensitivity settings to match your in-game configuration
 - The tool requires template images for vision processing
+- When running the executable, make sure to run it as administrator

 ## Dependencies